 Bob is a longtime labor and social justice activist.
 He led many workers struggles, winning top wages and benefits for working families and retirees, and he collaborated in many social justice struggles to protect civil rights, democracy, the environment and our constitutional rights.

 19th District – Raymond

 Brian Hatfield has represented southwest Washington’s 19th District in the Senate since 2006.
-He serves as chair of the Senate Agriculture, Water & Rural Economic Development Committee and serves on the Senate Ways & Means and Financial Institutions & Insurance Committees.
+He serves as the ranking member of the Senate Agriculture, Water & Rural Economic Development Committee and the Natural Resources & Parks Committee.
+He also serves on the Senate Ways & Means Committee.

 44th District – Lake Stevens

 Senator Steve Hobbs has been a member of the Washington State Senate since 2006.
 He serves as Chair of the Financial Institutions, Housing & Insurance Committee, and vice co-chair of the Transportation Committee.
 He also serves on the Agriculture, Water & Rural Economic Development Committee.
 In addition to representing the people of the 44th district, he is a member of the Washington Army National Guard and proudly served in Kosovo and Iraq.

 37th District – Seattle